navh/postal-parser/README.md

 ### Tensorflow graph for NerDLApproach()
 The graph path can be specified in the input to the training pipeline.
 This should only be done if there is an error `Could not find a suitable tensorflow graph for embeddings`.
 ![Building](Images/graph.PNG)

+### Ideas to consider for next steps

+ - Improve performance of the model by experimenting with word embeddings.
+Use multilanguage BERT embeddings to see if there is a significant improvement in performance.
+ - Consider the training separate models for different regions grouped by languange and use a pretrained language classifier.